French players' pride stung by coach's outburst

 Send to a friend

-The halfback pairing of Yachvili and No. 10 Francois Trinh-Duc came in for some particularly harsh words, while flanker Imanol Harinordoquy was vilified by Lievremont for his attitude on the pitch.
+The halfback pairing of scrumhalf Dimitri Yachvili and flyhalf Francois Trinh-Duc came in for some heavy criticism, while flanker Imanol Harinordoquy was vilified by Lievremont for his attitude on the pitch.

 "It's a real pleasure, it's touching,'' Yachvili said sarcastically on Tuesday.
 "No, I would prefer to be told directly rather than going through the press.
 He spoke out in anger.
 I probably deserved him saying it, or not.
 (But) I would rather it happened another way.''

 Yachvili, who plays for Biarritz, touched upon how things are different for him at club level.

 "At Biarritz over the last four years, if they had something to tell me they did it to my face without problem,'' he said.
 "It has to stay intimate because it's something that stays between the coach and the player.
 A coach has to be a bit of a psychologist as well.''

 Still, he insists there is no animosity between him and Lievremont.

 "He's under a lot of pressure from the press as well.
 I don't hold it against him,'' Yachvili said.
 "But it's up to me to prove him wrong, as well.''